GaurKS/FunWithSnakes/README.md

 # FunWithSnakes
-This is a simple replica of traditional snake game
+This is a simple replica of traditional snake game using pygame module